Stickydicee/portfolio/honeypot-rpi5/README.md

 This honeypot is for educational and monitoring purposes only.
 It should always be deployed in an isolated, non-production environment.
 Do not use honeypots in environments where they could be mistaken for real infrastructure and ensure they comply with all local laws and regulations.

-## 🎯 Objective
-- Deploy a realistic SSH honeypot in a home network
-- Monitor brute-force attacks and log malicious behavior
-- Practice log analysis and basic alerting
-- Explore future integration with Slack notifications

 ---

 ## 🔍 What Is a Honeypot?